Can I work remotely for a US company when living in Belgium?

 As a rule, the physical location where you work determines where you pay your income tax, regardless of where your employer is located.
 Based on Article 14 of the US-BE tax treaty, a US salary will be subject to Belgian taxes if it is earned by a resident of Belgium for work performed in our country.
 This would also require you to ask your employer to stop withholding US taxes from your paycheck, as they will be due in Belgium instead.
 In Belgium, you will settle these taxes through your annual tax filing in absence of a monthly payroll.

 However, you will have to file a tax return in the US as well.
 Not because your employer is in the US but because of your US citizenship.
 There should be no risk of double taxation since you can only physically work in one country at a time.
-If you work remotely for a US-based company, you should also qualify for the ‘Foreign Earned Income Exclusion’ (FEIE) in the US.
+If you work remotely for a US-based company, you should qualify for the ‘Foreign Earned Income Exclusion’ (FEIE) in the US.

 Regarding social security, an employee working in Belgium will normally have to pay Belgian social security contributions.
 Again, if there is no payroll in place, you yourself cannot voluntarily make Belgian contributions as an employee.
 The US-BE Totalization Agreement will only allow you to continue paying US social security taxes in the context of a secondment.